Electric Scooter Injury and Accident Liability

 Who is liable?

-In Nevada, the party who caused a collision is financially liable for all damages.
+In Nevada, the at-fault party in a collision is financially responsible for the damages.
 The victim's attorney must prove that the other driver's inattentiveness, confusion, and recklessness caused an accident and then file a liability claim against the at-fault driver's insurance.
 Even if the victim is partially at fault, they may still be eligible for compensation under comparative negligence law.
 For more information, call us at 702-432-1000.

-Do you need to have insurance to ride an electric scooter?
+Do I need to have insurance to ride an electric scooter?

 No, insurance is not required.

-Can you buy insurance for an electric scooter?
+Can I buy insurance for an electric scooter?

-Can you buy uninsured motorist coverage insurance for an e-scooter?
+Can I buy uninsured motorist coverage insurance for an e-scooter?

 Yes.
 But it is very, very expensive.